Rasmussw/Face-creator/README.md

 - Decide whether to add eyes and adjust their size.
 - Pick the color of the eyebrows (black or white).
 - Add or remove glasses for that studious look.

-## Getting Started

-### Prerequisites

-Make sure you have Java installed on your machine.